Work Hours Calculator — Simplify Your Freelance Billing

 Factors Affecting Your Billable Hours

 Not all working hours translate directly to income.
-Several key factors determine your actual billable capacity:
+Several key factors determine your actual revenue-generating capacity:

-- Administrative Overhead: Time spent on invoicing, emails, and client acquisition is necessary but usually non-billable.
+- Administrative Overhead: Time spent on invoicing, emails, and client acquisition is necessary but usually unbilled.

 - Scope Creep: When project requirements expand without corresponding budget increases, your effective hourly rate drops.